rootstrap/blog/content/iOS/RSFormView/RSFormView.md

 - You can easily collect the entered data by iterating the items array of your FormViewModel.
 - Ability to manually mark items invalid, useful when you have backend validation.
 - Ability to use TextFieldView (component inserted to FormViewCells) with no need of a FormView.
+- Out of the box dark mode configuration you can set with a single line of code.
+- Ability to perform matching validation: useful for password/confirm password fields.

 ### What needs to be improved?